kyco/google-analytics-viewer/README.md

 # Google Analytics Viewer

 View and export your Universal Analytics data before the [API is disabled on July 1, 2024](https://support.google.com/analytics/answer/11583528).
 This tool simplifies data exportation from Universal Analytics, allowing for flexible data retrieval in any format (by default CSV & JSON).
+Plus, this tool also allows you to do the same with your GA4 data, making it easy to both view and export your data well into the future.

 [Demo](https://google-analytics-viewer.vercel.app/)